davelunt/NemaTree/README.md

 The reference alignment has about 150 sequences in an alignment of approximately 1800bp.
 When adding 20 new sequences it runs in about 2 minutes with 3 cores on a basic laptop (M2 MacBook Air with 4 cores and 8G of RAM).

 `--wait-latency 300` is specified because IQtree takes longer than 30 seconds (Snakemake's default wait period) to complete the analysis and write the files.
-Giving it a maximum wait of 5 minutes (300 seconds) is safer.
+Giving it a maximum wait of 5 minutes (300 seconds) usually prevents it timing out.

 ## Examine the results